dianaconnolly44/portfolio/readMe.txt

 (If aborts and asks to commit changes, do step one of "TO PUBLISH")

 (If completes pull but shows a screen saying "Merge..."
-Type: :wq)
+Type anywhere: :wq)